learning-at-home/hivemind/examples/albert/README.md

 ## Running an experiment
 - Run the first DHT peer to welcome trainers and record training statistics (e.g. loss, performance):
-   - In this example, we use [wandb.ai](https://wandb.ai/site) to plot training metrics; If you're unfamiliar with wandb, here's a [quickstart tutorial](https://docs.wandb.ai/quickstart).
+   - In this example, we use [wandb.ai](https://wandb.ai/site) to plot training metrics; If you're unfamiliar with Weights & Biases, here's a [quickstart tutorial](https://docs.wandb.ai/quickstart).
    - Run `python ./run_first_peer.py --listen_on '[::]:*' --experiment_prefix NAME_YOUR_EXPERIMENT --wandb_project WANDB_PROJECT_HERE`
    - `NAME_YOUR_EXPERIMENT` must be a unique name of this training run, e.g. `my-first-albert`.
 It cannot contain `.` due to naming conventions.
    - `WANDB_PROJECT_HERE` is a name of wandb project used to track training metrics.
 Multiple experiments can have the same project name.